tomjnunez/task_manager_redux/README.md

 $ mkdir db
 ```

 We'll use the `app` folder for all of our implementation code.
-Our `db` folder will hold our fake database (we're going to use a [YAML](http://www.yaml.org/) file, not a real database).
+Our `db` folder will hold our database.

 We'll need a few folders inside of our app folder so that we can separate our files.